michaelthorne/michaelthorne.github.io/_posts/2017-05-22-2017-fnb-cape-town-12-onerun-review.md

 and [53:11 in 2016](https://www.strava.com/activities/576478807).
 So I was hoping for more of the same this year.

-I immediately emailed the organisers after my tweet to them (disappointingly) [didn't receive a reply](https://twitter.com/mikkelz_za/status/864479605964582914).
+I immediately emailed the organisers after my tweet to them (disappointingly) [didn’t receive a reply](https://twitter.com/mikkelz_za/status/864479605964582914).

 Shortly thereafter, I received an abrupt reply to my email: